Ooni (Uuni) Pro Pizza Oven Review

 It’s made from 430 stainless steel with a ‘tripod’ leg design and is completely insulated with ceramic fibre.
 Seeing as it is technically transportable, it even has a ‘security loop’ – a unique feature which allows it to be secured to other garden furniture or a work surface.
 This can also useful for protecting against unwanted movement when cooking.

-With the Uuni Pro you also get a good level of control over the temperature.
+With the Ooni Pro you also get a good level of control over the temperature.
 There are dampers in the chimney that can be used to control the airflow and therefore the internal temperature.
-All very nice additions that make cooking on the Uuni Pro much easier.
+All very nice additions that make cooking on the Ooni Pro much easier.

 Check out how the burner works and see what you can cook with the video below: